Cheng Tinghua: Learning with Dong Haichuan

 If those who say Dong's original tombstone had his students listed in the order in which he taught them are correct, then Cheng was indeed Dong's fourth disciple, as his name appears fourth on the list.
 The first name listed on this stele is Yin Fu, followed by Ma Wei-Chi, Shih Chi-Tung, and then Cheng Tinghua.
 The year Cheng met Dong was approximately 1876.
 Dong died in 1882, so at best Cheng studied with Dong for 5 or 6 years.

-Dong Haichuan was known to have only accepted Baguazhang students who were already skilled in some other style of martial art.
-It is said that after laying a Bagua foundation with the circle walk practice, single palm change, double palm change, and smooth changing palm, Dong would teach the student Baguazhang based on what the student already knew.
-Taking this information to be true, we can assume that Dong would have taught Cheng using Cheng's knowledge of shuai chiao as a base.
+Dong Haichuan was known to have only accepted baguazhang students who were already skilled in some other style of martial art.
+It is said that after laying a bagua foundation with the circle walk practice, single palm change, double palm change, and smooth changing palm, Dong would teach the student baguazhang based on what the student already knew.
+Taking this information to be true, we can assume that Dong would have taught Cheng using Cheng's knowledge of shuaijiao as a base.

 Sharing his learning

-The Bagua styles which most notably display a Xingyi Quan flavor are the styles which were taught by Cheng and his friends Li Cunyi, Liu Dekuan, and Zhang Zhaodong.
-Although all three of these Xingyiquan masters are recorded as being Baguazhang students of Dong Haichuan, there is evidence that suggests Li, Liu, and Zhang learned their Bagua from Cheng Tinghua, not from Dong Haichuan.
+The bagua styles which most notably display a xingyiquan flavor are the styles which were taught by Cheng and his friends Li Cunyi, Liu Dekuan, and Zhang Zhaodong.
+Although all three of these xingyiquan masters are recorded as being baguazhang students of Dong Haichuan, there is evidence that suggests Li, Liu, and Zhang learned their bagua from Cheng Tinghua, not from Dong Haichuan.

-The link between Xingyi Quan and Bagua was most likely forged when Cheng Tinghua and his friends Li Cunyi, Zhang Zhaodong, Liu Dekuan, and Liu Wai-Hsiang got together to compare styles and learn from each other (Li Cunyi, Liu Te-Kuan, and Zhang Zhaodong were all Xingyi boxing brothers under the same teacher, Liu Chi-Lan.
-Liu Wai-Hsiang was a Xingyi Quan student of Zhang Zhaodong).
+The link between xingyiquan and bagua was most likely forged when Cheng Tinghua and his friends Li Cunyi, Zhang Zhaodong, Liu Dekuan, and Liu Waixiang got together to compare styles and learn from each other (Li Cunyi, Liu Dekuan, and Zhang Zhaodong were all xingyi boxing brothers under the same teacher, Liu Chi-lan.
+Liu Waixiang was a xingyiquan student of Zhang Zhaodong).

-Cheng Tinghua was a very open martial artist who would teach his Bagua to anyone who cared to learn it.
+Cheng Tinghua was a very open martial artist who would teach his bagua to anyone who cared to learn it.
 He enjoyed meeting other martial artists to compare styles and share the techniques and theories of martial arts.
-He also enjoyed sharing his Baguazhang skill with other martial artists.
-Cheng is said to have been the person responsible for teaching Baguazhang to Liu Dekuan, Li Cunyi, and Zhang Zhaodong, however, since they were very skilled in Xingyi Quan and thus were Cheng's peers, he did not feel right calling them his “students.”
-Therefore, Cheng said that they should say they learned their Bagua from his teacher, Dong Haichuan.
+He also enjoyed sharing his bagua skill with other martial artists.
+Cheng is said to have been the person responsible for teaching bagua to Liu Dekuan, Li Cunyi, and Zhang Zhaodong, however, since they were very skilled in xingyiquan and thus were Cheng's peers, he did not feel right calling them his “students.”
+Therefore, Cheng said that they should say they learned their bagua from his teacher, Dong Haichuan.